DrAma999/LittleBlueTooth/README.md

 .package(url: "https://github.com/DrAma999/LittleBlueTooth.git", from: "0.6.0")
 ```
 Or simply add the URL from XCode menu Swift packages.
+### XCFramework
+Already compiled XCFramework are avaible to be download in the release section of github.

 ## HOW TO USE IT
 ### Instantiate
-Create a `LittleBluetoothConfiguration` object and pass to the init method of `LittleBlueTooth`.
+Create a `LittleBluetoothConfiguration` object and pass it to the init method of `LittleBlueTooth`.
 All `LittleBluetoothConfiguration` properties are optional.
 ```
     var littleBTConf = LittleBluetoothConfiguration()